Estate planning strategies: 5 actions to consider now

 1. Outline your goals and objectives.

-“If you’ve done your proactive planning,” says Robes, “you will have considered potential scenarios and made those decisions, which should result in your estate being administered more smoothly.”
+Of course, it is just as important for single people to outline goals and objectives for their estates.
+If you’ve done your proactive planning, you will have considered potential scenarios and made those decisions, which should result in your estate being administered more smoothly.

 2. Do a thorough inventory of your assets plus related paperwork.

 Keep a current inventory of paperwork needed to administer your estate and where the documents are housed.
-That inventory should include all assets of financial value – life insurance benefits, retirement accounts/IRAs, family business documents, rental property, homes, automobiles, etc – as well as more personal value.
+That inventory should include all assets of financial value — life insurance benefits, retirement accounts/IRAs, family business documents, rental property, homes, automobiles, etc. — as well as more personal value.

 Over the years, as the family structure evolves, it’s possible to lose sight of some assets.
 Examples are long-term investments created before the current marriage or even old savings bonds.
 It’s important to identify those assets now so they can be titled and accounted for as part of your estate.